Home

 Speaking about your garden, this is where we will find a lot of brown or carbon organic material such as dead leaves, dried grass clippings, twigs (shred these to a small size), hay, straw, and dead plants.
 Be sure not to use dead plants that are sprayed with insecticide and plants that are diseased.

-Vegetable Garden Tips- Peanut shells, shredded cardboard, and newspaper are also a great source of carbon organic material.
+Making Compost Tip- Peanut shells, shredded cardboard, and newspaper are also a great source of carbon organic material.

-It takes longer for the brown organic carbon matrial to break down, so be sure to reduce its size by shredding the larger items.
+It takes longer for the brown organic carbon material to break down, so be sure to reduce its size by shredding the larger items.
 You can shred large items such as twigs with a pruning tool or use your lawnmower.

 What to Avoid When Making Compost